programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 - to identify (and possibly filter out) duplicate documents within a text collection before performing further processing steps (e.g. topic modelling as illustrated by Schofield et al. (2017)).

 For the reasons listed above, `passim` is usually a great choice.
 It will help you automate the search for repeated text passages in a corpus -- whether these are running ads in newspapers, multiple copies of the same poem, or direct (and slightly indirect) quotations in someone else's book.
 Text reuse detection as implemented in `passim` aims at identifying these copies and repetitions automatically, and yields clusters of passages that were deemed to be related with one another.
-Ultimately, what a cluster contains can vary a lot and will depend on your research question: for example, it can group together copies of the same article that differ only with respect to OCR errors; but it can also contain portions of text that share the same ‘journalistic template’, such as ‘horoscopes’ or ‘advertisements’.
+Ultimately, what a cluster contains can vary a lot and will depend on your research question: for example, it can group together copies of the same article that differ only with respect to OCR errors; but it can also contain portions of text that share the same ï¿½journalistic templateï¿½, such as ï¿½horoscopesï¿½ or ï¿½advertisementsï¿½.

 # Learning Objectives